Diethood » Apple Pie Muffins Recipe

 Katerina | Diethood

-Apple Pie Muffins – These moist, fruity muffins are soft, fluffy, and bursting with beautiful Fall flavors!
+Apple pie muffins are moist, soft, fluffy, and fruity muffins that are also bursting with beautiful fall flavors!

 Prep Time 15 minutes